Find the perfect gift this Christmas

 In this corner of Fife, summer nights meant parties on wind-blown beaches, wrapped in hoodies and denim jackets, pretending you weren’t cold in the stubborn evening light.

-Joanie, 2013.
-Desperate to flee the claustrophobia of St Rule, Joanie has long been looking forward to her big escape.
-But on the night of her high-school graduation this dream slips through her hands.
-Devastated, Joanie falls into the orbit of an enigmatic couple – Erin and David – who offer her a new kind of escape.
-Charismatic, older and intellectual, they make Joanie feel alive and important in a way she didn’t know was possible.
+JOANIE, 2013.
+Desperate to flee the claustrophobia of St Rule, Joanie has been looking forward to her big escape.
+But at the eleventh hour this dream slips through her hands.
+Devastated, Joanie falls into the orbit of an enigmatic couple – a pair of charismatic academics at the town’s university – who offer her a new kind of freedom.

-Cameron, 2023.
-When Cameron arrives back in St Rule for Christmas a question burns in his mind: what ever happened to Joanie?
-It’s been a decade since he saw his former friend, and in truth he hadn’t given it much thought – busily building a life.
+CAMERON, 2023.
+When Cameron arrives back in St Rule for Christmas, a question burns in his mind: whatever happened to Joanie?
+It’s been a decade since he saw his former friend.
 But as he starts to look for answers, it becomes clear that someone wants to keep this secret buried at all costs.
-How far should he go to pursue the truth?
+How far should he go in pursuit of the truth?

 About Francine Toon